EliasSchlie/Anki_to_Obsidian/README.md

 ## Example
 **Input (Anki Exported Notes):**
 ```
-Front: Allele
-Back: Each of two or more alternative forms of a gene that arise by mutation and are found at the same place on a chromosome.
+Allele (alias)      Each of two or more alternative forms of a gene that arise by mutation and are found at the same place on a chromosome.
 ```

 **Output (Markdown File):**